IIITB-ARUL/IIITB-ASIC-Class/readme.md

 ```
 iverilog good_mux.v tb_good_mux.v
 ```
-Now an executable file is created.By executing it(using below command),It will dump a vcd file as you clearly see in the below image:
+Now an executable file is created.By executing it(using below command),It will dump a vcd file as you can clearly see in the below image:

 ```
 ./aout